-The acquisition of Consolidated Graphics and proposed acquisition of Esselte's North American operations support the Company's strategic objective of generating profitable growth and improved cash flow and liquidity through targeted acquisitions.
-These acquisitions are expected to enhance the Company's existing capabilities and ability to serve its collective customers as well as provide cost savings through the combination of best practices, complementary products and manufacturing and distribution capabilities.
+The acquisitions of Consolidated Graphics, Esselte and MultiCorpora support the Company's strategic objective of generating profitable growth and improved cash flow and liquidity through targeted acquisitions.
+These acquisitions have enhanced the Company's existing capabilities and ability to serve its customers and have provided cost savings through the combination of best practices, complementary products and manufacturing and distribution capabilities.